tinyplex/synclets/site/guides/2_releases.md

 1. Be compatible with as many storage backends as possible, whether database-oriented, in-memory, file-based, or otherwise.
 No vendor lock-in!

-2. Work across a variety of transport layers, including WebSockets, in-memory, and other broadcast channels.
+2. Work across a variety of transport layers, such as WebSockets, in-memory, BroadcastChannel, and so on.

 3. Be modular and extensible, allowing you to customize and extend its functionality to suit your specific needs, or to contribute back to the